SWINDON FENCING CLUB

 The Constitution Rules shall not be amended or modified in any way except by and at an AGM or EGM where a voting majority of at least two-thirds of those present will be required.
-A copy of the Constitution shall be available to all Committee Members.
+A copy of the Constitution shall be available via the website.

 At least two Committee members are to be present at all sessions to supervise the safe conduct of activities.
 This shall include the issuing and collecting of all club equipment at the end of each session and its safe return to the security of the Club’s lockers, which shall be locked with the key retained by that Committee Member.

 Fees due for each session are to be collected by the Treasurer or in his/her absence by the Committee Member in charge and given to the Treasurer for which a receipt shall be issued.
 An attendance sheet with each member’s signature against payment made is to be given to the Treasurer for accounting purposes.

 The fee amount is to be set by members each year at the AGM.

 An appropriate cheaper rate is to be maintained for members under the age of sixteen years.
 These fee rates are to be reviewed annually and if deemed necessary revised as agreed by the Committee.

 This shall be made by the Committee or their named Captain(s) who need not necessarily be Committee Members.
 If a sub-committee for team selection is formed independently of the main Committee, the selected teams are to be presented to the main Committee for final consultation and ratification.